gatperdut/bg-partner/README.md

 ### Configuration

-On its first execution BGPartner will create a [JSON](https://www.shapediver.com/blog/json-objects-explained) file called `bg-partner.json` where it stores its configuration, which you can edit.
+On its first execution BGPartner will create a [JSON](https://www.shapediver.com/blog/json-objects-explained) file called `bg-partner.json` where it stores its configuration, then immediately quit.
+You should review and edit this file before launching again.
 These are the default values:

 ```
   {